AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-firefly-modules.md

   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Prompt]</td>
-   <td>Enter or map a prompt for the content with which you want to expand the image.
-If no prompt is provided, the image will be expanded with content matching the original image.</td>
+   <td>Enter or map a prompt for the content with which you want to fill the image.
+If no prompt is provided, the image will be filled with content matching the original image.</td>
   </tr>
   <tr>
-   <td role="rowheader">[!UICONTROL Expanded image format]</td>
+   <td role="rowheader">[!UICONTROL Filled image format]</td>
-   <td>Select the file format that the expanded image will be saved as.</td>
+   <td>Select the file format that the filled image will be saved as.</td>
   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Source file]</td>
-   <td>   <td> <p>Select a source file from a previous module, or map the source file's Image file name and Image file (data), and Mask file name and Mask file (data).
+   <td>  <p>Select a source file from a previous module, or map the source file's Image file name and Image file (data), and Mask file name and Mask file (data).
 The Mask file represents the custom mask that will be filled with generated content.</p> </td>
 </td>
   </tr>
   <tr>